vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With ESX Agent Manager
 ========
-vSphere ESX Agent Manager (EAM) automates the process of deploying and managing NSX networking and security services.
+vSphere ESX Agent Manager (EAM) automates the process of deploying and managing NSX Data Center for vSphere networking and security services.

 ### /2.0/eam/status
 Working With EAM Status